baharf0/ConvertInfix/README.md

 # Stack
-convert infix to postfix and prefix with stack datastructure
+convert infix to postfix and prefix with stack datastructure from scratch